ContainerCraft/kc2/library/vyos/README.md

 ## Context and Usage 🌐🖥️💡

-This architecture is designed to seamlessly integrate into larger cloud-native infrastructure solutions, such as those powered by Kargo and Konductor.
-It replaces traditional networking components (e.g., OpenStack-based solutions) with a Kubernetes-native approach for routing and network management.
+This architecture is designed to seamlessly integrate into larger cloud-native infrastructure solutions, such as those powered by the ContainerCraft Kargo and Konductor projects.
+It replaces traditional and proprietary networking components with a Cloud Native Kubernetes architecture for firewall, routing, and network management.
 By leveraging this VyOS-based implementation, users can build advanced networks that support overlay configurations, tenant isolation, and secure interconnectivity across hybrid environments. 🔗🏗️🌍

 The integration with KubeVirt allows for flexibility and scalability, making it ideal for environments ranging from small-scale home labs to enterprise-grade deployments.
-The modular nature of this architecture ensures that it can be easily adapted to meet specific use cases, providing a solid foundation for innovation. 🏗️🚀💻

 ## Acknowledgments 🌟🤝📚

 - The VyOS community for creating an excellent open-source router OS that serves as the backbone of this architecture. 🛡️
 - KubeVirt for simplifying VM deployments on Kubernetes and enabling seamless integration with modern cloud-native environments. ☁️
 - Mermaid.js for enabling simple and version-controlled diagrams that enhance documentation clarity. ✨🔗📊